City Colleges of Chicago: Outcomes

 Since the launch of Reinvention, City Colleges has seen a marked improvement in student success outcomes.
 As of Fiscal Year 2015, City Colleges has more than doubled the graduation rate and degree awards, increased its credit enrollment, and nearly tripled the number of students who progress from adult education programs, like GED or ESL learning, into credit-earning college classes.
 All of these improvement were made while maintaining a balanced budget, saving $70 million and undertaking a $500 million capital plan.

 In November 2017, news stories broke that these improvements were largely an "illusion", and that for over 10 years, City Colleges had violated its own standard as to what constitutes a degree, watered-down its curriculum, manipulated statistics, and issued thousands of degrees to current and former students who neither requested them or wanted them.
 During this time, enrollment sharply decreased, while the number of degrees issued more than doubled.
 The most sensational accusation, reported by several media outlets, was that in 2015, City Colleges adopted a program where degrees were issued to deceased students who had accumulated three-quarters of the credits necessary for graduation, further artificially inflating the graduation rate; Chancellor Cheryl Hyman writes that a total of only six such degrees were awarded, as memorials to the students who had lost their lives, and these six were not included in calculation of graduation rates.

 Governance

 Officially named Community College District No. 508, CCC is a separate ("sister") agency of the city of Chicago.
 Its governing body is a board of trustees appointed by the mayor of Chicago and approved by the City Council of Chicago.

 In 1976 the trustees of the college system established a residency requirement, requiring employees to live within the city limits of Chicago.
 Current employees were told that they were required to move to Chicago before July 1, 1980.
 Employees who did not make the move would face dismissal from their jobs.

-Facilities and locations

-The system has seven colleges and five satellite sites all across the city of Chicago.
-Satellite sites include facilities that host GED preparation classes, English as a second language (ESL) classes and more.